 Skip to main content

-Percocet® is a prescription opioid that contains a combination of oxycodone and acetaminophen.
-It is used for moderate to severe pain but has a high risk for dependence and misuse.
-Many people want to know how long Percocet® stays in the body, especially for drug testing, safety, and withdrawal concerns.
+Percocet® is a prescription opioid that contains oxycodone (an opioid pain medication) and acetaminophen (Tylenol®).
+It is used for moderate to severe pain but carries a meaningful risk for tolerance, dependence, and misuse.
+Many people want to know how long Percocet® stays in the body for drug testing, medication safety, and withdrawal concerns.

 Percocet® Detection Times by Test Type

-More frequent or heavy use may extend detection times.
-Hair tests are the longest lasting, while blood and saliva tests are the shortest.
+More frequent or higher-dose use can extend detection times.
+Hair testing generally reflects longer-term exposure, while blood and saliva tests are more short-term.

 • Immediate-release oxycodone: shorter duration